Alonso's blog

 First, with the call to foo we would generate the constraints that the tuple of type variables (a, b) has type (Int, Int) or (Float, Float).
 Then, takesFloat can only receives floats so the tuple (a, b) can only have type (Float, Float).

-The type of a function would be a set of all the possible types it can take.
+The type of a function would be a set of all possible types it can take.

 Our previous example would look like this: